<<<

 Source lives at github.com/davidemerson/issy.

 issy is a text editor that looks like a printed page, not a terminal application.
-It’s written in Zig with zero external dependencies, cross-compiles to Linux, macOS, Windows, and OpenBSD, and a release build lands around 470KB.
+It’s written in Zig with zero external dependencies, cross-compiles to Linux, macOS, and OpenBSD, and a release build lands around 470KB.
 Single static binary, no runtime, no package tree.

 why